What makes math problems hard for reinforcement learning: a case study: Reinforcement learning

-The horizon length $T$ is an important hyperparameter in the context of our problem as any presentation that requires a sequence of AC-moves of length greater than the horizon length will necessarily remain unsolved by PPO.
-On the other hand, choosing a horizon length that is too long can significantly slow down the training process.
-Due to the limited amount of hardware available, we mostly experimented with considerably smaller values for $T$, i.e. $T=200$ and $T=400$.
-With these values, PPO could solve, respectively, $431$ and $402$ presentations out of the $1190$ Miller--Schupp presentations of the initial state distribution.\footnote{We also explored the value $T=2000$.
+When keeping the horizon length fixed during training, we experimented with considerably smaller values, i.e. $T=200$ and $T=400$.
+Out of the $1190$ Miller--Schupp presentations of the initial state distribution, the best performing PPO agents could solve $431$ and $402$ presentations respectively. \footnote{We also explored the value $T=2000$.
 However, we found it much slower to train due to the reasons described above.
 We could only solve $219$ presentations of the initial state distribution in this case.
-This training run had not converged, and we expect that with more computational power and extended training periods, it will be worthwhile to experiment with larger values of $T$, perhaps helping us solve even more presentations than greedy search.} In each case, these presentations formed a subset of the presentations solved by the greedy search.
+This training run had not converged, and we expect that with more computational power and extended training periods, it will be worthwhile to experiment with larger values of $T$, perhaps helping us solve even more presentations than greedy search.} In each case, these presentations formed a subset of the presentations solved by the greedy search (\cref{fig:performance}).